expressionneuroscienceinstitute/evolve/README.md

 - **Physical Constants**: CODATA 2023 internationally accepted values
 - **Stellar Models**: Validated against known stellar evolution theory
 - **Nuclear Data**: Cross-checked with experimental measurements

+## 🔬 Quantum Chemistry Engine

+EVOLVE now includes a sophisticated, modular quantum chemistry engine designed for scientific accuracy and future extensibility.
+This engine replaces previous placeholder models with scientifically-grounded calculations for molecular properties and interactions.

+### Core Features:
+- **Accurate Energy Calculations:** Implements the Thomas-Fermi model for atomic energy and uses average bond energies from experimental data for molecular bond calculations.
+- **Realistic Bonding:** Predicts chemical bonds based on the covalent radii of atoms, providing a more accurate representation of molecular structures.
+- **Van der Waals Interactions:** Models van der Waals forces using the Lennard-Jones 12-6 potential, which is critical for understanding non-bonded interactions.
+- **Modular Design:** The engine is built as a separate module, `quantum_chemistry.rs`, which makes it easy to maintain, extend, and improve in the future.
+- **Extensible Framework:** The engine is designed to support multiple calculation methods, including Hartree-Fock, Density Functional Theory (DFT), and semi-empirical methods, allowing for future enhancements and higher-fidelity simulations.

 ## 📊 Performance & Scale